Temescal Roots Project

 The Kasper’s Hot Dog’s building – scheduled to reopen after being closed for nearly 20 years – will, once again, be a central location for the community to gather together.

-"Panthers on Parade" photo by Stephan Shames
+"Panthers on Parade" photo by Stephen Shames

 Want to learn more about the Black Panther Party?